CalFresh Healthy Living, UC Curriculum

 Program Flyer Templates

-The Program Flyer Templates can be modified to promote curriculum specific to your CalFresh Healthy Living, University of California County Program.
-Each flyer has a brief description of the available curricula for the specific target audience.
-These flyers can be tailored with the counties name and contact information to distribute to current or potential agencies.
+These Program Flyer Templates can be used to promote your CFHL, UC County Program’s direct education efforts.
+Each flyer provides a brief description of the curricula available for each target audience.
+These flyers can be updated with your County’s name and contact information and then distributed to current or potential schools and agencies.

 Curriculum Flyer Templates

-The Curriculum Flyer Templates have specific information and descriptions of the curriculum including but not limited to participant quotes, content, objectives and common core standards addressed for the youth curriculum, as well as evaluation and research information about the curriculum.
-These flyers can also be tailored with county specific contact information.
+These Curriculum Flyer Templates contain descriptions of the specific curriculum including content, objectives, common core standards addressed for the youth curriculum, as well as evaluation and research information about the curriculum.
+These flyers can be updated with your County name and contact information and then distributed to current or potential schools and agencies.

 Intergenerational collaboration has the potential to unite and improve communities through authentic engagement between youth, adults and older adults.
 Supporting the “school as a hub model” of service delivery, intergenerational activities further promote healthy lifestyle messaging across generations.